-from tracks with measurably large impact parameter in the clean ILC event environment likely suppresses background events to a negligible level.
-Assuming no background with the selections outlined in the study, baseline sensitivities on the minimal branching ratio $h \to \gamma_D \gamma_D$ as a function of $\gamma_D$ mass are presented in Fig. 42 for several choices of the kinetic mixing parater $\epsilon$ .
+"R2" are taken into account.
+It is found that the requirement of a displaced vertex formed from tracks with measurably large impact parameter in the clean ILC event environment likely suppresses background events to a negligible level.
+Assuming no background with the selections outlined in the study, baseline sensitivities on the minimal branching ratio $h \rightarrow \gamma_D \gamma_D$ as a function of γ_D mass are presented in Fig. 42 for several choices of the kinetic mixing parater ε .
 Additionally, this study also presents the first full simulation of LLPs for SiD.
 Since physics is similar, sensitivities can be interpreted as the results at the CEPC with the same CM energy and integrated luminosity.